-I am interested in growing GM canola next year, what do I do now?
+I would like to grow GM crops – what do I do now?

-Growers looking to include GM varieties as part of their 2021 rotation should first speak to their agronomist and preferred seed supplier.
-However, before signing contracts or receiving seed, GPSA is encouraging growers to wait for the Government to assess any application by their local council.
+Grain producers on mainland SA looking to include GM varieties as part of their 2021 rotation should first speak to their agronomist and preferred seed supplier.

 There are other requirements to ensure the responsible use of GM technology, which may include:

 - Allowing the technology provider and the OGTR to collect information in relation to a GM product and provide information sufficient to identify paddocks where a GM product is being cultivated;